engraroojfatima/Battery-SoC-Estimation-under-Current-Sensor-Bias-Augmented-EKF-Approach/README.md

 # Battery State-of-Charge Estimation using a Bias-Augmented Extended Kalman Filter

-Estimating the State of Charge (SoC) of a lithium-ion cell in the presence of an **uncorrected current sensor bias**, comparing classical Coulomb Counting against a bias-augmented Extended Kalman Filter (EKF) implemented in MATLAB and Simulink.
+Estimating the State of Charge (SoC) of a lithium-ion cell in the presence of an **uncorrected current sensor bias**, comparing classical Coulomb Counting against a bias-augmented Extended Kalman Filter (EKF) implemented in MATLAB.

 ## Motivation